vdevigere/Novi/README.md

 - A python class name that is used to instantiate an activation object
 - A configuration

-Activation classes are discovered and registered with Okapi using a plugin pattern.
-Users are expected to provide a folder named "okapi_activations" containing modules and packages with Activation classes.
-Out of the box Okapi comes with 2 activations:-
+Activation classes are discovered and registered with novi using a plugin pattern.
+Users are expected to provide a folder named "novi_activations" containing modules and packages with Activation classes.
+Out of the box novi comes with 2 activations:-
 - [A Weighted Random Activation]()
 - [A Date/Time based Activation]()